-Low patient recruitment and retention in clinical trials is one of the biggest challenges that Sponsors, CROs, and Sites must overcome.
+Low patient recruitment in clinical trials is one of the biggest challenges that Sponsors, CROs, and Sites must overcome.
 Phase I through Phase III trials are, on average, 30% longer than planned due to patient recruitment issues and low patient retention.
 Fear and a lack of information are the big obstacles to greater success.1 New medicines and treatments for serious conditions are delayed in being brought to market because there are not enough people willing to participate in early medical research.
 This is the result of a lack of physician and patient awareness, and patient fear of being a “guinea pig” or of receiving a placebo.
 Increasing enrollment and retention rates is paramount for the future of clinical trials and healthcare advancements.

 The Recruitment and Retention Hurdles that Researchers Face

 Poor recruitment and retention results in delayed trials, high financial losses, and potentially skewed statistics.
 This results in a medical treatment not getting to the FDA approval process, not necessarily because it is harmful or unsafe, but because of too few participants to test it on to reach any solid conclusion.
 In general, at least 80% of pharmaceutical trials do not meet enrollment deadlines, which ultimately results in a $1.3 million loss for every day that the trial is delayed.2 Patient enrollment is cited as one of the most challenging aspects of clinical trials and it is one of the primary reasons that a clinical trial fails.
 These costly and time-consuming delays are found in all phases of clinical research and present themselves differently in each phase.